 James Murray Forbes had been a partner in the China shipping merchant firm of Russell and Company, successively heading their offices in Shanghai, Canton, and Hong Kong.
 When he returned to Boston, he remained a senior partner in the firm and also served as officer of several investment companies and railroads, including serving as president of the Chicago, Burlington, and Northern Railroad.
 In 1882, he was a founder of The Country Club of Brookline, one of the oldest country clubs in the United States, the organizational meetings of which were held at his home at 107 Commonwealth.

 During the 1892-1893 winter season, the Forbeses were living elsewhere and 107 Commonwealth was the home of Horatio Appleton Lamb and his wife, Annie Lawrence (Rotch) Lamb.
-He was treasurer of Simmons College.
+He was a wholesale dry goods merchant and later would serve as treasurer of Simmons College.
 They had lived at 122 Commonwealth during the previous season, and had moved to 86 Marlborough by the 1893-1894 winter season.

 During the 1898-1899 winter season, the Forbeses were again living elsewhere and 107 Commonwealth was the home of Henry Melville Whitney and his wife, Margaret Foster (Green) Whitney.
 He was a coal and iron manufacturer and president of the Metropolitan Steamship Company and the West End Street Railway Company.
 Their primary residence was in Brookline, where they were living once again by 1900.

 107 Commonwealth was not listed in the 1900 Blue Book, but by the 1900-1901 winter season, the Forbeses were once again living at 107 Commonwealth.

 Alice Forbes died in January of 1929, and James Murray Forbes died in April of 1937.